gentics/cms-oss/cms-ui/README.md

 **Available Configurations**:

 * `watch`: To start the cypress UI and re-running the tests when source- or test-file have been edited/saved.
+* `ci`: To start the tests in CI mode, which will use the actual served UI from the CMS.

 ### Components Tests